 “Many of the graphs show sudden increases in the rates of diseases in the mid-1990s that coincide with the commercial production of GE crops.
 The large increase in glyphosate use in the US is mostly due to the increase in glyphosate-resistant GE crops.”

 The probabilities in the graphs and tables show that it is highly unlikely that the correlations are a coincidence.
 The strength of the correlations shows that there is a very strong probability that they are linked somehow.
 The number of graphs with similar data trends also indicates a strong probability that there is a link.

 Although correlation does not necessarily mean causation, when correlation coefficients of over 0.95 (with p-value significance levels less than 0.00001) are calculated for a list of diseases that can be directly linked to glyphosate, via its known biological effects, it would be imprudent not to consider causation as a plausible explanation.

 The problem we all face is, in the absence of labeling there’s no way to know what’s in the food we buy.
 For meat, the cattle may have been fed GMO corn – so – you can ask for grass-fed meat.
 Same with free-range chicken or wild-caught fish.
 But – there’s so much wheat in so many foods, including in virtually all the fast foods – such as pizza crust or burger buns or breading on fried chicken – that it’s impossible to know how healthy the food is that we’re eating.

-Data about how the Food & Drug Administration is a revolving door of employees from the industries involved – the head of FDA being a Monsanto vice-president – suggests that FDA is more oriented to providing protection for those industries than for the public.
-It seems that labeling for foods we buy, or shifting to food sources we can trust, such as CSAs or other permaculture-grown systems, is our best bet for enjoying better health.
+Data about how the Food & Drug Administration is a revolving door of employees from the industries involved, suggests that FDA is more oriented to providing protection for those industries than for the public.
+It seems that labeling for foods we buy, or shifting to food sources we can trust – such as CSAs or other permaculture-grown systems – is our best bet for enjoying better health.